microsoft/openjdk-proposals/native_memory_limit/readme.md

 **_Estimate native memory consumption_**

 Combined with `-XX:NativeMemoryTracking` at development/test phase -- developers may identify a reasonable value as a starting point, and it shall be more straightforward to do resource planning and memory allocation to JVM processes in production upon first-time deployments.

-**_Safe margin_**

-A safe margin of a minimum of `4MB` and up to `2%` of the total memory expected by the JVM, with a maximum of `256MB`, shall be subtracted from the total amount of available memory, and the result be observed by the JVM as the hard environment memory limit.
-This is to account for any other memory consumption, and to avoid the JVM from exiting with an `OutOfMemoryError` too soon.

-The safe margin may be disabled with the following flag:

-    -XX:-UseNativeMemorySafeMargin

-The safe magin may be manually configured, in absolute amount, with the following flag:

-    -XX:NativeMemorySafeMargin=<input>

 Alternatives
 ------------